-An interior designer’s role is to sell advice.
-As that advice can directly impact on wellbeing and safety of consumers, especially in a commercial environment, that advice must be qualified and independently measured.
+An Interior Designer’s role is to provide accurate advice for the optimal safe occupation of those who work, live and relax within an interior space.
+Operating across a variety of sectors from public space, retail and restaurant to hotels and residential developments, a professionally designed interior should comply with all building, health & safety and product regulations to provide improvements to the interiors domestic or commercial purpose.
+As that advice can directly impact on the wellbeing and safety of consumers, especially in a commercial environment, that advice must be qualified and independently measured.
 Inaccurate advice will incur cost, delay and risk to the consumer which will impact on the designer and their suppliers, causing industry complaints and bad reputation.

 An architect designs the look, shape and function of a building so as to be safe and legally compliant.
 In the UK, the title of ‘architect’ is protected.
 Only those registered with the Architects Registration Board (ARB) who have also gained a BA degree from a recognised educational institution may describe themselves as an architect.
 The skills include the design of a building structure: how it looks on the outside and how the space is divided within.
 Qualified architects can provides some interior design services and some may also offer interior decoration services.